apache/buildstream/doc/source/using_config.rst

 *build avoidance*, as it will allow you to avoid building an element which has already been built and uploaded to a common artifact server.

-Artifact cache servers can be declared in three different ways, with differing priorities.
+Artifact cache servers can be declared in different ways, with differing priorities.

+Command line
+''''''''''''
+Various commands which involve connecting to artifact servers allow :ref:`specifying remotes <invoking_specify_remotes>`, remotes specified on the command line replace all user configuration.

 Global caches